 Freshly Ground Black Pepper

 This recipe isn’t precise because I feel like you’ll just get a sense of how much of these things you need to add.
 As for the salt, it’s more for flavor so add that to taste.
 Same goes for the pepper.
 A “splash” of ACV would be about a tablespoon.
-Using organic with the mother ACV is the best.
+Using organic with the mother apple cider vinegar is the best.

 Zero Waste Chicken Ideas